openline-ai/openline.ai/playbook/index.md

 - If someone sends you a link to the playbook, they are doing so because it has the best answer to your question.
 - If what you're looking for isn't answered in the playbook, find the answer and document it in the playbook.
 It's highly likely that someone else will have the same question, and by taking the time to share your knowledge, you'll save everyone time and effort.
   - If you're not the right person to document the answer, clearly pass along the responsibility to the appropriate person and ensure the document is created in a timely manner.
 - Resist the temptation to improve a playbook article at the same time you create it.
 Always write out things as you know them to be today and submit it first, then you can come back and improve the document as you learn more.
-By seperating these two steps, we always share as much information as we have at the present moment.
+By separating these two steps, we always share as much information as we have at the present moment.
 - Announce important changes in the appropriate slack channel(s).
 Ensure everyone who needs to be made aware of the change is made aware.

 ## Why do we use Github and not {my favorite wiki} or {my favorite docs tool}